Associate Professor of Education

-Langenkamp is currently investigating how social class and race/ethnicity shape students’ preparation for and transition to postsecondary education with a focus on immigrant students, first generation college-going students, and Latinos’ educational trajectory.
-She is affiliated with the Center for Research on Educational Opportunity (CREO), the Institute for Educational Initiatives (IEI), and the Institute for Latino Studies, and holds the O'Shaughnessy Assistant Professor Chair of Educational Studies.
+Langenkamp is currently researching how new patterns in school and community composition, from resegregation to new immigrant destinations, affect student achievement.
+She is affiliated with the Center for Research on Educational Opportunity (CREO), the Institute for Educational Initiatives (IEI), the Institute for Latino Studies, and Notre Dame’s Program for Interdisciplinary Education Research (NDPIER), and holds the O'Shaughnessy Associate Professor Chair of Education.